GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 load job to create a results row, and inserts the results row into the results table.

+As a prerequisite for this step, a log sink in BigQuery that captures logs about BigQuery must be set up in the same project that holds the benchmark tables.
+To create a BigQuery is not already set up, follow [these steps](https://github.com/GoogleCloudPlatform/professional-services/tree/master/examples/bigquery-audit-log#1-getting-the-bigquery-log-data).

-To complete this process, run the following command:
+To create benchmnark tables, run the following command:

 ```
 python bq_file_load_benchmark.py \